Vishwaraj-636/Axion_AI/README.md

 # Axion AI

 Axion AI is a full-stack authentication and chat workspace built with an Express + MongoDB backend and a React + Vite frontend.
 The current implementation focuses on user registration, email verification, login, session retrieval, and a protected dashboard entry point that is prepared for chat features.
+Axion AI is a full-stack, AI-powered chat application built with an Express + MongoDB backend and a React + Vite frontend.
+It features a complete authentication system and a real-time, responsive chat workspace.

 ## What Is In This Repo

 The repository is split into two main applications:

 - `backend/` contains the Express API, MongoDB connection, auth routes, validators, mail service, and JWT-based session handling.
+- `backend/` contains the Express API, MongoDB connection, auth routes, real-time chat logic with Socket.IO, and AI service integrations using LangGraph.
 - `frontend/` contains the React application, Redux store, auth hooks, auth API client, and the login/register screens.

 ## Current Feature Set